Traditional Friday Dish

 Transfer couscous to a serving platter and break up any clumps with a fork.
 Dot with remaining butter (3 tbsp).
 Taste the broth and adjust seasonings.
 Ladle the vegetables and broth over the couscous and top with fresh herbs.

-• Traditional steamer: A traditional couscous steamer (kiskis) produces the best results, but a colander lined with cheesecloth works well too.
+• Traditional steamer: A traditional couscous steamer (couscoussier) produces the best results, but a colander lined with cheesecloth works well too.

 • Don't rush the steaming: The 10-15 minute steaming time allows the grains to absorb moisture and become fluffy without clumping.